-Almost 80% of SMEs (small and medium enterprises) in SA fail within the first three years.
-This statistic presents a staggering blow to the economy, which is invested in the crucial role that SMEs play in stimulating economic growth and providing relief from a shockingly high unemployment rate.
-Entrepreneurs, those that venture forth and create new business opportunities, face extraordinary challenges in SA.
+Almost 80% of small and medium enterprises (SMEs) in SA fail within the first three years.
+This statistic presents a staggering blow to the SA economy, which is invested in the role of SMEs in stimulating economic growth and providing relief from a high unemployment rate.
+Entrepreneurs who venture forth and create new business opportunities face extraordinary challenges in SA.

-Inside larger, more stable organisations, the management portfolio has expanded to incorporate a whole new skill set.
-Managers now need to be leaders, who develop their people and innovate, while also stimulating innovative thinking and being informed and prepared enough to be agile and responsive to change.
-"Intrapreneurs", those organisational managers that display visionary leadership and stimulate the creative thinking that unlocks new business potential, are in high demand and short supply.
+Inside larger, more stable organisations, the management portfolio has expanded to incorporate a new skill set.
+Managers now need to be leaders who develop their people and innovate, stimulate thinking and are agile and responsive to change.
+Intrapreneurs, organisational managers who display visionary leadership and stimulate the creative thinking that unlocks new business potential, are in high demand and short supply.

 Leaders in organisations do not fare much better.
-South African leaders are focused on developing their skill set to manage the organisation of the future.
-Old ways of managing have been disrupted with concepts like collaboration, agility, innovation and cross-functionality.
-South African organisational managers face the same battle that the managers of SMEs face – there simply isn’t enough talent to drive business success.
-Without the skills to unlock potential in themselves or others, business managers are unable to open the doors to new business opportunities.
+SA leaders are focused on developing their skill set to manage the organisation of the future.
+Old ways of managing have been disrupted with concepts such as collaboration, agility, innovation and cross-functionality.
+SA organisational managers face the same battle that the managers of SMEs face — there simply isn’t enough talent to drive business success.
+Without the skills to unlock potential in themselves or others, business managers are unable to open the doors to new opportunities.

-From these challenges, it is clear that managing a small business or a business unit in a large organisation requires a new skill set that will create a well-rounded, informed and visionary business leader.
+From these challenges, it's clear that managing a small business or a business unit in a large organisation requires a skill set that will create a well-rounded, informed and visionary business leader.